parsica-php/parsica/docs/introduction.md

 You're probably using parsers all the time, such as `json_decode()`.
 And even just casting a string to a float<sup>[1](#floatval)</sup> is parsing.

-This library helps you build your own parsers, in a concise, declarative way.
+Parsica helps you build your own parsers, in a concise, declarative way.
 Behind the scenes it takes care of things like error handling, so you can focus on the parser itself.

 ## Building a parser